Vet Tech Schools in Texas

 The Vet Tech Institute of Houston provides an 18-month associate of applied science (AAS) degree program in veterinary technology.
 Students take courses such as animal behavior; veterinary radiology; equine clinical management; veterinary office management; anesthesia and surgical assistance; exotic animal clinical management; clinical–large animal veterinary technician; and veterinary pharmacology to garner the essential job skills recommended by AVMA’s Committee on Veterinary Technician Education and Activities (CVTEA).

-The three-year, first-time pass rate on the Veterinary Technician National Exam (VTNE) was 56.2 percent between 2018 and 2021.
+Between 2021 and 2024, the three-year, first-time pass rate on the Veterinary Technician National Exam (VTNE) was 44.06 percent.

 • Location: Houston, TX